A Generalized Newton Method for Subgradient Systems: Generalized Newton Method for Gradient Equations

-which therefore verifies \eqref{G-inc}.
-All of this allows us to proceed similarly to the proof of Theorem~10.7 in Klatte and Kummer \cite{Klatte} and find a neighborhood $U$ of $\ox$ such that, whenever the starting point $x^0\in U$ is selected, Algorithm~\ref{NM} generates a well-defined sequence of iterates $\{x^k\}$, which converges superlinearly to $\ox$.
-This completes proof of the theorem. \end{proof}
+The next theorem is the main result of this section that establishes the {\em local superlinear convergence} of Algorithm~\ref{NM} under the imposed assumptions. \begin{Theorem}[\bf local convergence of the Newton-type algorithm for ${\cal C}^{1,1}$ functions] Let $\ox$ be a solution to \eqref{gra} for which assumptions {\rm(H1)--(H3)} are satisfied.
+Then there exists a neighborhood $U$ of $\ox$ such that for all $x^0\in U$ Algorithm~{\rm\ref{NM}} is well-defined and generates a sequence $\{x^k\}$ that converges $Q$-superlinearly to $\ox$, i.e., we have \end{Theorem} \begin{proof} Define the set-valued mapping $G_\ph\colon\R^n\times\R^n\tto\R^n$ by Assumption (H1) allows us to construct the sequence of iterates $\{x^k\}$ in Algorithm~\ref{NM}.
+Using (H2) and its characterization from Lemma~\ref{metricforF}, we find $c>0$ and a neighborhood $U$ of $\ox$ with Let us now verify the inclusion for the above vectors $x,u$.
+Indeed, taking any $v_1\in G_\ph(x,u)$, i.e., $-v_1\in\partial^2\ph(x)(-u)$, and using the subadditivity inclusion from Lemma~\ref{phanracoderivative} lead us to and thus ensure the existence of $v_2\in\partial^2\ph(x)(-x-u+\ox)$ such that $-v_1-v_2\in\partial^2\ph(x)(x-\ox)$.
+The semismoothness$^*$ assumption (H3) and its equivalent description in Lemma~\ref{equisemi} tell us that which therefore verifies \eqref{G-inc}.
+All of this allows us to proceed similarly to the proof of Theorem~10.7 in Klatte and Kummer \cite{Klatte} and thus find a neighborhood $U$ of $\ox$ such that, whenever the starting point $x^0\in U$ is selected, Algorithm~\ref{NM} generates a well-defined sequence of iterates $\{x^k\}$, which converges $Q$-superlinearly to $\ox$.
+This therefore completes proof of the theorem. \end{proof}

-The assumption (H1) has been already discussed and cannot be removed or relaxed; otherwise Algorithm~\ref{NM} is not well-defined.
-Now we present two examples showing that assumptions (H2) and (H3) are essential for the convergence (not even talking about its superlinear rate) of Algorithm~\ref{NM}.
-Let us start with the semismoothness$^*$ assumption (H3).